gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 45-get-players-api
+## Current Branch: 46-add-existing-player-to-game
-Need the players of the league to add to a game.
+Return the Game from the api to add an existing player to a game.